Latin cross

-If displayed upside down it is called St. Peter's Cross, because he was reputedly executed on this type of cross.
+When displayed upside down it is called St. Peter's Cross, because he was executed on this type of cross.
 When displayed sideways it is called St. Philip's cross for the same reason.

+Many churches of different time periods are designed using the Latin cross plan.
+When looked at from above, it takes the shape of a Latin cross.
+A Latin cross plan primarily contains a nave, transept, apse, and narthex.

 History

+The Latin cross is present in archeological findings predating Christianity by several millennia.
+In pagan Rome it was represented in military standards of Roman legions.

-In a broad sense, the Latin cross is used to represent all of Christianity and Christendom, given that it teaches that Jesus sacrificed himself for humanity upon it, atoning for the sins of the world.
+Nowadays the Latin cross is mostly used to represent all of Christianity and Christendom, given that it teaches that Jesus sacrificed himself for humanity upon it, atoning for the sins of the world.
 It is especially used among the denominations of Western Christianity, including the Roman Catholic tradition and several Protestant traditions, such as Lutheranism, Moravianism, Anglicanism, Methodism, and Reformed Christianity, as well as by Anabaptists, Baptists, and Pentecostals.
 In certain periods, such as during the 16th century English Reformation of the Anglican Church, the Latin cross was disfavored by a minority of theologians such as Nicholas Ridley, though in the overall history of the Western Christian Churches, this was short-lived.